leejones/margins/the-human-side-of-postmortems.md

 ---

-> We can similarly mitigate the effects of cognitive biases through mind‐ fulness — we can become aware of when we’re jumping to conclusions and purposefully slow down to engage our analytical System 2 thinking.
+> We can similarly mitigate the effects of cognitive biases through mindfulness — we can become aware of when we’re jumping to conclusions and purposefully slow down to engage our analytical System 2 thinking.